stacks-network/docs/src/pages/mining.md

 We need to get some testnet BTC to that address.
 Grab the `btcAddress` field, and call the BTC faucet:

--> Note: The below command needs curl.
+-> **Note**: The below command needs curl.
 If you are on Windows 10, version 1803 or later, your OS ships with a copy of curl, already set up and ready to use.
 If not, [download and install curl](https://curl.se/windows/).

 ```bash